People

 Katie Romzek

-Katie is completing her bachelor’s degree this year as part of the B.A./M.S.
-Psychology program at Oakland University.
-She has a passion for working with children and diverse learners and enjoys promoting emotional regulation, independence, learning, and confidence both at work and through research.
+Katie is a recent graduate of the Honors College at Oakland University, receiving a Bachelor of Arts in Psychology with a minor in German Language.
+She is continuing her work in the FF-TIP lab under Dr. Taku as a master’s student.
+Katie’s independent research is geared toward understanding how judgments and prejudices inform discriminatory attitudes towards peers suffering from mental illnesses.
+In the future, she hopes to transition this focus to student-teacher dynamics or peer-peer conflicts.
+She has a passion for working with children and diverse learners, and enjoys promoting independence, learning, and confidence, both at work and through her research.
 After graduating from Oakland, Katie plans to pursue a Ph.D. in School Psychology.
 She can be reached at katherineromzek@oakland.edu.

 Samantha Hart

-Samantha is a second-year Master’s student with a Bachelor of Arts in Psychology and a minor in Communications from Oakland University.
+Samantha (Sam) is a second-year Master’s student with a Bachelor of Arts in Psychology and a minor in Communications from Oakland University.
 Her previous undergraduate research focused on cognition, memory, and Obsessive-Compulsive Disorder.
-As Samantha works to establish her own research base within the FF-TIP Lab, she explores the effectiveness of implementing self-talk interventions within sport and educational spheres.
-After receiving her Master’s, she plans to pursue a Ph.D. in Clinical or Sport Psychology.
-Samantha can be contacted at hart3@oakland.edu.
+As Sam establishes her own research within the FF-TIP Lab, she explores the effectiveness of implementing self-talk interventions in sport and educational settings, with an emphasis on the emotion-regulation benefits that can be achieved through self-talk.
+After receiving her Master’s, she plans to pursue a Ph.D. in Clinical or Sport Psychology and work in academia.
+Sam can be contacted at hart3@oakland.edu.

 Gina Reyes

-Gina Reyes is currently a senior at Oakland University majoring in Psychology with a minor in Christianity Studies.
-She joined the FF-TIP lab to gain experience in the research process.
+Gina Reyes is a recent graduate at Oakland University, receiving a Bachelor of Arts in Psychology with a minor in Christianity Studies.
+She is continuing her work in the FF-TIP lab under Dr. Taku as a research assistant.
+Gina joined the FF-TIP Lab as an undergraduate student to gain experience in the research process.
 Her research interests include how worldviews and beliefs change and how they affect an individual’s mental processes and behavior.
 She is also interested in studying people’s beliefs about grief, and how these beliefs might result in stigma surrounding grief.
-Additionally, after completing her undergraduate degree, Gina plans to attend graduate school and continue work in psychology research.
+Gina plans to attend graduate school and continue work in psychology research.
 Gina can be reached at ginareyes@oakland.edu

 Ana Samaniego-Ramos